HelalMajeed/Projects4Fun/README.md

 # Projects4Fun
-In this repostry you can see my C/C++ projects that I built them for fun.
+In this repository you can see my C/C++ projects that I built them for fun.